Bit-Quill/valkey-glide/docs/design-api.md

 Errors in Rust are represented as Algebraic Data Types, which are not supported in Java by default (at least not in the versions of Java we want to support).
 Instead, we utilise the [jni-rs library](https://github.com/jni-rs/jni-rs) to throw Java `Exception`s where we receive errors from Redis.

 ## Golang Specific Details
 We will be using a raw FFI solution for communication between the wrapper and the Rust core.
-TODO: Add more details here
+The FFI layer is implemented using `cgo`.

+Golang does not support Algebraic Data Types, so errors will need to be returned as struct values.